afroozsheikh/Data-Mining-IUT/README.md

 # Data-Mining-IUT
 This repository contains my codes and answers to the Data Mining course homework which I passed in Isfahan University of Technology.
-In this course we learned Data science methodology shown below.
+In this course we learned about Data science methodology which is shown below.
 We worked with several datasets for more comprehention as well.
 ![Image alt text](/img_1.PNG)
 ### Homework 1
 This Homework focused on preprocessing and Exploratory Data Analysis (EDA).